pulumi/workshops/aws-getting-started-cicd/README.md

 ## **Part 2** Automatically deploy the IaC

 In [Part 1](#part-1-define-infrastructure-as-code), you manually ran commands using the Pulumi CLI to get your application and cloud infrastructure running.
-In a DevOps fashion, however, you would deploy everything *programmatically*.
+In a DevOps/GitOps fashion, however, you would deploy everything *programmatically*.

 ![alt text](pipeline-example.png)